 - The tractive power of the push assist and its speed can be influenced by the selection of gear.
-To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - Press the push assist button once to activate the push assist. - Press and hold the plus button within 3 seconds to switch on the push assist. - Release the plus button to shut off the push assist.
+To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - Press the push assist button to activate the push assist. - Press and hold the plus button within 3 seconds to switch on the push assist. - Release the plus button to shut off the push assist.
 The push assist system switches off automatically as soon as the pedelec wheels are blocked or the speed exceeds 6 km.

-6.11.8 Using the riding light
+6.12.1 Using the riding light

-- ✓ The drive system needs to be already switched on to turn on the riding light. - Press the riding light button. - ➡ The riding light is switched on (riding light symbol is displayed) or switched off (riding light symbol is not displayed).
+- ✓ The drive system needs to be already switched on to turn on the riding light. - ▶ Push the plus button for 1 to 2.5 seconds. - ⇒ The riding light is switched on (riding light symbol is displayed). - Push the plus button for longer than 2.5 seconds. - ➡ The riding light is switched off (riding light symbol is not displayed).

-6.11.9 Selecting the level of assistance
+6.12.2 Selecting the level of assistance

-- Press the plus button to increase the level of assistance. - Press the minus button to reduce the level of assistance.
+- Press the plus button for less than one second to increase the level of assistance. - Press the minus button for less than one second to decrease the level of assistance.

-6.11.10 Journey information
+6.12.3 Journey information